You can’t imagine what home buyers, sellers, and their agents will do to buy or sell a house in today’s housing market.

 190 Showings, 32 Offers

 An agent in Minnesota couldn’t believe the amount of activity on a house he put on the market at the end of March, 2021.
-Before it was listed as “pending” in the MLS 4 days later, 190 showings had been requested and 32 offers submitted (another 10 more were turned away).
+4 days before it was listed as “pending” in the MLS, 190 showings had been requested and 32 offers submitted (another 10 were turned away).
 This is truly a crazy time in the housing industry!

 As you can see, the housing market can get very competitive and crazy at times.
 Save yourself the headache of handling these scenarios on your own by having an experienced real estate agent manage the issues for you.
 You'll be glad you did!